 To help students achieve their educational goals, the College adheres to a policy of required placement testing and fulfillment of developmental course(s).
-All students who are degree-seeking, in a transfer track or enrolled in a certificate program requiring English or math must complete placement tests.
-Based on test results, students placing into developmental English or math courses must begin taking these courses within the first 12 semester hours of study at the College.
+All students who are degree-seeking, in a transfer track or enrolled in a certificate program requiring English or math must complete placement tests or meet alternate standards such as minimum ACT/SAT scores, specific high school coursework completion with minimum grades.
+Based on the test results or alternate standards, students placing into developmental English or math courses must begin taking these courses within the first 12 semester hours of study at the College.
 Some registration restrictions may occur based on test results.
 For more information, see the Placement Testing section located in the Student Services chapter in this catalog or contact the Placement Testing Center at (708) 656-8000, Ext.
 2358.